sftpplus/sftpplus-docs/chevah/server/static/documentation/guides/file-dispatcher.rst

 various actions on the files on which SFTPPlus operates.

-As any event handler you can define all the available filtering rules for defining the scope on which the handler should be trigerred.
+As any event handler you can define all the available filtering rules for defining the scope on which the handler should be triggered.

 It can be used for both server-side and client-side operations.